Reynolds Wolf -- The Weather Channel

 Reynolds came to The Weather Channel from CNN in November of 2012 where he spent six years as studio meteorologist and field correspondent.
 At CNN, he was forecasting, but also the host and one of the creators of “Trip On A Tank;” a great travel series proving to be edgy, witty and a blast, with producers and crew right along with Reynolds in front of and behind the camera.
 He also did a number of specials that took him around the country and the world to document ways of life rarely seen.

-Wolf came to CNN from KMOV in St. Louis, where he served as part of the CBS affiliate's weather team.
-He has also served as a weathercaster for WKMG in Orlando, Fla., where he helped his station provide Edward R. Murrow Award-winning coverage during Florida's worst hurricane season in history.
+Before making it to the national stage he worked at KMOV in St. Louis, where he served as the CBS affiliate's 6 pm Meteorologist.
+He has also served as the morning meteorologist for WKMG in Orlando, Fla., where he helped his station provide Edward R. Murrow Award-winning coverage during Florida's worst hurricane season in history.